helm/helm-www/content/en/docs/intro/install.md

 ### From Apt (Debian/Ubuntu)

-Members of the Helm community have contributed a [Helm package](https://helm.baltorepo.com/stable/debian/) for Apt.
+Members of the Helm community have contributed an Apt package for Debian/Ubuntu.
 This package is generally up to date.
 Thanks to Buildkite for hosting the repo.

 ```console